pro-boost/My_Portfolio/README.md

 ## 📘 Project Overview

-**Glow Folio Darklight Magic** is a modern, responsive portfolio template designed to seamlessly adapt to both light and dark themes.
-Built with cutting-edge technologies, it offers a sleek and customizable interface suitable for developers, designers, and creatives aiming to showcase their work elegantly.
+**Glow Folio Darklight Magic** is my personal, private portfolio showcasing my projects and skills.
+It is **not intended for public use, reuse, or distribution**.

+This project demonstrates my expertise in building responsive, dark/light theme-enabled web applications using modern frontend technologies.

 ## 🚀 Features